How Debt Collection Index ranks debt collection agencies

 MeasureWhat it tells a buyerPublic source

-Industry certificationsIndependent, audited standards the agency has chosen to meet.Issuing bodies' own registers
+Industry certificationsIndependent, audited standards the agency has chosen to meet, shown as a badge where verified against the issuing body's register.Issuing bodies' own registers

 This is the complete rule, exactly as the site applies it.
-Nothing else influences the order, and any change to this rule is published here on the same day it takes effect.
+Nothing else influences the bands, and any change to this rule is published here on the same day it takes effect.

 Where does the data come from?